aniru-dh21/laravel-reverb-react-chat/README.md

 Before this new package, Laravel had event broadcasting, but basically it didn't have a built-in way to set up a self-hosted WebSocket server.
 Fortunately, Reverb now gives us that option.

 Laravel Reverb has a few key features: it's written in PHP, i's fast, and it;s scalable.
 It was developed in particular to be horizontally scalable.

+Reverb basically allows you to run an application on a single server - but if the application starts to outgrow that server, you can add multiple additional servers.
+Then those servers can all communicate with each other to distribute the messages between themselves.